-- B. Regarding surface drainage, the Natural Resource Report by the Champaign County Soil and Water Conservation District received July 2, 2018, states: "The site has a very slight slope to the South and West.
+- B. Regarding surface drainage, the Natural Resource Report by the Champaign County Soil and Water Conservation District received August 3, 2018, states: "The site has a very slight slope to the South and West.
 The developed areas seem to have good drainage.
 The water from the site will leave by way of surface drainage.
-Best Management Practices that minimize the volume of stormwater flowing offsite and attempt to filter it as much as possible should be considered for any future development." - C. Regarding traffic in the subject property area: - (1) The proposed solar farm would have one access on CR 2350E. - (2) CR 2350E is approximately 20 feet wide and is comprised of oil and chip. - (3) The Illinois Department of Transportation measures traffic on various roads throughout the County and determines the annual average 24-hour traffic volume for those roads and reports it as Average Daily Traffic (ADT).
+Best Management Practices that minimize the volume of stormwater flowing offsite and attempt to filter it as much as possible should be considered for any future development." - C. Regarding traffic in the subject property area: - (1) The proposed solar farm would have one access on CR 1000N (County Highway 15). - (2) CR 1000N (County Highway 15) is a marked two-lane highway that is approximately 24 feet wide.
+It is comprised of oil and chip and has 3 feet wide gravel shoulders. - (3) The Illinois Department of Transportation measures traffic on various roads throughout the County and determines the annual average 24-hour traffic volume for those roads and reports it as Average Daily Traffic (ADT).
 The most recent ADT data is from 2016 near the subject property.
-CR 2350E had an ADT of 300 west of the subject property.
-CR 1700N had an ADT of 275 north of the subject property.
+CR 1000N had an ADT of 2,200 near the subject property.

-- (4) No significant increase in traffic is expected. - (5) The St. Joseph Township Highway Commissioner has been notified of this case. and no comments have been received. - (6) Regarding a Roadway Upgrade and Maintenance Agreement with St. Joseph Township, which is a requirement of the Special Use Permit unless the petitioner requests a waiver from the local jurisdiction(s): - a.
-In an email received October 11, 2018, David Dickson indicated that Mr. Maddock, St. Joseph Township Highway Commissioner, does not have access to email at this time, so they are using regular mail to send documents back and forth.
-He said that he sent the Agreement signed by the petitioner to Mr. Maddock, and believes it should be signed and returned within days. - D. Regarding fire protection: - No information was provided in the application received August 24, 2018, regarding whether the applicant has submitted a copy of the Site Plan to the local Fire Protection District.
-There is no timeline for completing this requirement. - The St. Joseph-Stanton Fire Protection District was notified of this case. a.
-An email was received on October 11, 2018, from Chief Josh Reese of the St. Joseph-Stanton Fire Protection District.
-Chief Reese stated that he received a copy of the site plans for the solar farms. - E. The subject property is not located within a Special Flood Hazard Area, per FEMA Panels 17019CO350D and 17019CO475D, effective date October 2, 2013. - F. The 153.23-acre subject property is considered Best Prime Farmland.
-The soil in the proposed PV SOLAR FARM area consists of 152A Drummer silty clay loam, 198A Elburn silt loam, and 679B Blackberry silt loam, and has an average Land Evaluation Factor of 100. - G. Regarding outdoor lighting on the subject property, the Site Plan received August 24, 2018, states that no lighting is proposed for the project.
-A special condition has been added to ensure compliance for any future outdoor lighting installation. - H. Regarding wastewater treatment and disposal on the subject property, there is no wastewater treatment and disposal required or planned for the proposed PV SOLAR FARM. - I. Regarding neighborhood concerns, (1) A letter was received from Art Rapp, 401 Aspen Ct, St. Joseph, on September 17, 2018, and included in Supplemental Memorandum #2 dated October 11, 2018.
+- (4) No significant increase in traffic is expected. - (5) The Sidney Township Highway Commissioner has been notified of this case and no comments have been received. - (6) Champaign County Engineer Jeff Blue signed a waiver from the Roadway Upgrade and Maintenance Agreement requirements on September 2, 2018, which was received on October 1, 2018.
+P&Z Staff verified with Jeff Blue that his waiver letter received October 1, 2018, still applies based on the revised Site Plan received October 17, 2018. - D. Regarding fire protection: - (1) In an email dated September 20, 2018, and received October 16, 2018, Sidney Fire Chief Earl Bennett stated that the Wolf-Wertz solar project plans were received and reviewed.
+No further comments about the plan were provided. - (2) P&Z Staff notified the Sidney Fire Protection District of the public hearing for this case and no comments have been received. - E. Part of the subject property is located within a Special Flood Hazard Area, per FEMA Panel 17019CO475D, effective date October 2, 2013. - (1) The proposed PV SOLAR FARM area is not located within the SFHA. - F. The 121.79-acre subject property is considered Best Prime Farmland.
+The soil in the proposed PV SOLAR FARM area consists of 152A Drummer silty clay loam, 154A Flanagan silt loam, and 291B Xenia silt loam, and has an average Land Evaluation Factor of 95. - G. Regarding outdoor lighting on the subject property, the Site Plan received August 24, 2018, states that no lighting is proposed for the project.
+A special condition has been added to ensure compliance for any future outdoor lighting installation. - H. Regarding wastewater treatment and disposal on the subject property, there is no wastewater treatment and disposal required or planned for the proposed PV SOLAR FARM.

+I. Regarding neighborhood concerns: